Justin Hamilton (basketball, born 1990)

-Justin Anthony Hamilton (born April 1, 1990) is a Croatian-American professional basketball player for Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
-He plays the center position.
+Justin Anthony Hamilton (born April 1, 1990) is a Croatian-American professional basketball coach and former player who is a video coordinator and player development coach for the Golden State Warriors of the National Basketball Association (NBA).
+He played college basketball for the Iowa State Cyclones and the LSU Tigers.

 College career

 Hamilton played college basketball for the Iowa State Cyclones from 2008 to 2010 under Greg McDermott, and Louisiana State University during the 2011–12 season under Trent Johnson after being required to redshirt the 2010–11 season due to NCAA transfer requirements.